Get equipped to make your first crypto trade with this guide from our experts.

 2) Diversify

-We mentioned this briefly earlier, but it’s worth repeating here: Diversify your crypto portfolio so you don’t overexpose yourself to the peaks and valleys of the market.
+Diversify your crypto portfolio so you don’t overexpose yourself to the peaks and valleys of the market.

-3) Don’t Rush
+3) Don’t rush

 Resist the urge to buy unproven coins you’ve seen hyped on social media.
 Unscrupulous individuals often use this method to inflate a token’s value, sell what they’ve got at high prices, and then disappear when the value crashes.

-You can minimize risks by learning all you can before diving in, taking it slow, following the tips on this list, and partnering with the right exchange.
+However, you can minimize risks by learning all you can before diving in, taking it slow, following the tips on this list, and partnering with the right exchange.

 Download the Binance.US app to trade on the go: iOS | Android